vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Requirements
 1. Windows.
 Autohotkey does not run on other platforms unfortunately.
 This script has been tested on Windows 10.
 2. A keyboard with high n-key rollover.
-This is how many keys can be pressed at the same time without errors.
-Most gaming and mechanical keyboards will allow at least 6 keys which should be enough for every advanced technique.
-Note that some non-gaming keyboards might allow a large number of simultaneous key presses for only some combinations of keys.
+N-key rollover determines how many keys can be pressed simultaneously.
+Most gaming and mechanical keyboards are sufficient in this respect, while most laptop and non-gaming keyboards are not.
+Some non-gaming keyboards may also allow sufficient simultaneous key presses for only certain keys.
 Use something like www.keyboardchecker.com to check the behavior of yours.
 3. Dolphin.
-Slippi 2.0.3+ and Faster Melee 5.9F have been tested, other Dolphin versions probably work as well.
+Slippi 2.0.3+ and Faster Melee 5.9F have been tested, other Dolphin versions will probably work as well.
-4. vJoy.
-A joystick emulator.
-Download and install from https://sourceforge.net/projects/vjoystick/?source=typ_redirect.
-After installing, run "Configure vJoy" (can be found by searching in the start menu).
-Set the number of buttons to 12 and hit apply.
+4. vJoy, a joystick emulator.
+Download and installation instructions are provided under Setup below.
 5. (Optional - for development) Autohotkey.
 This is a scripting language for creating keybindings.
 Download the installer at https://autohotkey.com/.
-6. (Optional - for development) AHK-CvJoyInterface: a library for linking Autohotkey and vJoy.
+6. (Optional - for development) AHK-CvJoyInterface, a library for linking Autohotkey and vJoy.
 Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside Autohotkey's Lib folder (for me this was located at C:\Program Files\AutoHotkey\Lib).
 You may have to create the Lib folder if it does not already exist.

 # Setup
+1. Download vJoy from https://sourceforge.net/projects/vjoystick/?source=typ_redirect.
+After installing, run "Configure vJoy" (can be found by searching in the start menu).
+Set the number of buttons to 12 and hit apply.
-1. Place the b0xx-keyboard.ini file inside the \<YourDolphinInstallation\>\User\Config\Profiles\GCPad folder (create any folders that do not already exist.
+2. Place the b0xx-keyboard.ini file inside the \<YourDolphinInstallation\>\User\Config\Profiles\GCPad folder (create any folders that do not already exist.
 If you're using SmashLadder Dolphin Launcher, your Dolphin instances may be installed to C:\Users\Your-Username\AppData\Roaming\SmashLadder Dolphin Launcher\dolphin_downloads).
-2. In Dolphin, open up the controller config.
+3. In Dolphin, open up the controller config.
 Set player 1 to Standard Controller, then hit configure.
 Under Profile, select b0xx-keyboard and hit load.
 Verify that Device is set to DInput/0/vJoy.
 Hit OK.
-3. Run b0xx.exe.
+4. Run b0xx.exe.
 Make sure the hotkeys.ini file is in the same directory.

 # Configuration

-The Autohotkey script can be configured to change the keybindings.
-Open the GUI by finding the Autohotkey script in the task bar hidden icons (lil ^ icon in lower right -> green H icon (left click, or right click -> "Edit Controls")).
+All keybindings are configurable.
+To change, open the GUI by finding the Autohotkey script icon in the task bar hidden icons (lil ^ symbol in the system tray lower right -> green H icon (left click, or right click -> "Edit Controls")).
 Alternatively they can be edited by modifying the hotkeys.ini file directly.
-Changes made in the GUI are automatically saved to the appropriate files and reflected in real time.
+Changes made in the GUI are automatically saved to hotkeys.ini and reflected in real time.

 The GUI can be used to disable the default behavior of any of the keys used.
 This is highly recommended for any metakeys or other keys with Windows functionality (Shift, Ctrl, Tab, Esc, etc).
+To disable default behavior, check the "Prevent Default Behavior" box in the GUI next to the appropriate hotkey.

 # Default Controls